1itvinka/anastasiya.dev/content/blog/comments/index.md

 It can be intent behind a decision, warning of consequences, clarification, etc.

-For example, as a frontend developer who deals with all sorts of weird browser bugs, sometimes I have to explain why this line of code is not a nonsense but an important fix.
+For example, as a frontend developer who deals with all sorts of weird browser bugs, sometimes I have to explain why this line of code is not nonsense but an important fix.

 **2. Amplification**